Heights Framework Review

 Background

-The current permissions for height within the urban Place Types include a minimum height, standard maximum height, and upper maximum (subject to additional criteria).
+The permissions for height within the urban Place Types included a minimum height, standard maximum height, and upper maximum (subject to additional criteria).
 The current Zoning by-law dates back to 1993 and was developed to implement the previous Official Plan (1989).
 There is an ongoing process to prepare a new comprehensive zoning by-law that would conform to and help implement The London Plan, however that is a multi-year project.

 In 2016, at the time of the development of The London Plan, the heights framework was structured such that maximum heights were achieved through bonus zoning within any urban Place Type.
 The London Plan had a series of polices for bonusing to authorize an increase in height or density in return for facilities, services or matters identified in The London Plan pursuant to Section 37 of the Planning Act.
 Section 37, however, was repealed and as a result, The London Plan was restructured to allow for standard maximum heights and an upper maximum height that may be achieved subject to site-specific zoning.